tikv/rfcs/text/2018-01-03-local-reader.md

 atomic variable, so a delegate observes leadership change immediately and stops handling read requests.

-## What requests can it handle?
+### What requests can it handle

 The section specifies the requests that the local reader can handle.
 There are three types of message defined in the [raft_cmdpb.proto].

 - Request
 - AdminRequest
 - StatusRequest

 The local reader can only handle a subset of `Request`, that is

 - GetRequest
 - SnapRequest

 As for other requests, it either redirects or panics on other requests.